Quasiprobabilities in quantum thermodynamics and many-body systems: Measuring quasiprobabilities

 When the auxiliary system $\mathcal{A}$ is taken as a qubit, the real and imaginary parts of $\mathcal{G}(u)$, can be extracted from the expectation values of two Pauli matrices with respect to the state of $\mathcal A$ at the end of the scheme.
 As it will be clearer later, in order to implement the interferometer, $u$ is taken as a \emph{real number} with the dimension of a time $t$.
 By collecting several values of the pairs $\left( {\rm Re}[\mathcal{G}], {\rm Im}[\mathcal{G}] \right)$ for different $u$, we can reconstruct the (quasi)probability distribution $P[\Delta o]$ by applying the inverse Fourier transform to $\mathcal{G}$.
 The Fourier transform is performed numerically, and hence is subject to finite-time and finite-resolution constraints; see for example Ref.~\cite{plonka2019numerical}.

-Let us present the interferometric scheme for quantum systems subject to unitary dynamics and assuming $\mathcal A$ is a qubit.
-The extension to open quantum systems, i.e., non-unitary dynamics, is straightforward through the substitution of the unitary operator with a CPTP map $\Phi$, as long as the environment does not affect the auxiliary system.
+Let us present the interferometric scheme for quantum systems subject to unitary dynamics by assuming $\mathcal A$ is a qubit.
+The extension to open quantum systems, i.e., nonunitary dynamics, is straightforward through the substitution of the unitary operator with a CPTP map $\Phi$, as long as the environment does not affect the auxiliary system.

 As pictorially represented in Fig.~\ref{fig:interferometric_scheme}, the working principle of the scheme is to initialize the auxiliary system $\mathcal{A}$ in the state $|0\rangle_{\mathcal{A}}\langle 0|$ where we denote with $\ket{i}_{\mathcal A}$ the eigenstates of the Pauli matrix $\sigma^z_{\cal A}$ for the auxiliary system $\mathcal A$ ($i=0,1$).
 We then perform a Ramsey interferometric scheme on $\mathcal{A}$~\cite{RamseyPR1950,foot2005atomic}.
 Between the application of both the Hadamard $U_{\rm Had}=2^{-1/2}(\sigma^x_{\cal A}+\sigma^z_{\cal A})$ and $\sigma^x_{\cal A}$ gates, and the final projective measurement of $\mathcal{A}$ (with respect to the observables $\sigma^x_{\mathcal{A}}$, $\sigma^y_{\mathcal{A}}$), the auxiliary system interacts with the quantum system $\mathcal{S}$ via the conditional (C) gates